xalbd/taskbruin/docs/database.md

 ## Architecture and Setup

-Our Postgres QL database is hosted on [Neon](https://console.neon.tech).
+Our Postgres database is hosted on [Neon](https://console.neon.tech).
 The data is accessed through the [Drizzle](https://orm.drizzle.team/docs/overview) ORM.

 Before you try doing anything, make sure you're connected to eduroam, and not UCLA_WEB or UCLA_WIFI.
 Neon will not let you connect to a database if you're not a secured network.